-Founder, Chairman and Chief Executive Officer of T.I.P. - Tamburi Investment Partners S.p.A., a diversified independent industrial group listed on the Euronext STAR Milan segment of Borsa Italiana S.p.A., which holds equity interests in numerous excellent companies, with a current capitalisation of approximately 1.8 billion.
+Founder, Chairman and Chief Executive Officer of T.I.P. - Tamburi Investment Partners S.p.A., a diversified independent industrial group listed on the Euronext STAR Milan segment of Borsa Italiana S.p.A., which holds equity interests in numerous excellent companies, with a current capitalisation of approximately 1.6 billion.

-TIP has made investments - directly and through the "club deal" formula - that to date have an estimated value of more than 6 billion euros.
-It is currently the largest Italian investor with an entirely private capital in this segment, with a particular focus on the sectors of manufacturing, fashion/luxury/design and services (retail, tourism and old age) in companies that had, in 2023, an aggregate turnover of more than 40.4 billion and approximately 131,000 employees.
+TIP has made investments - directly and through the "club deal" formula - that to date have an estimated value of more than 6 billion euro.
+It is currently the largest Italian investor with an entirely private capital in this segment, with a particular focus on the sectors of manufacturing, fashion/luxury/design and services (retail, tourism and old age) in companies that had, in 2024, an aggregate turnover of approximately 25 billion and approximately 100,000 employees.